-How much should you be getting for your billboard lease?
-This is the question that every landowner asks themselves.
+How much should you get for your billboard lease?
+This is one question that every landowner asks themselves.

 The revenue that your tenant (the sign company) generates from advertising displays is the number one factor in determining a fair market lease rate.
 The major dilemma for most landowners is that they have no idea how much revenue the sign company generates from the advertising displays on their property.
 A sign’s revenue potential depends on the number of displays, the size of the displays, visibility, traffic count, and market saturation.
 Signs with digital displays generate the most revenue (4 times more than traditional static signs).
 A higher revenue for the sign equals a higher lease rate for you, the landowner.

 Keep in mind that sign companies have additional expenses related to the operation of the sign.
 These expenses include utilities, maintenance, sales, and posting.
 These expenses cut into the margins the sign company must maintain to ensure the sign is profitable.

 Sign companies are more likely to achieve profitable margins in top media markets.
 For example landowners in areas like New York City can collect as much as 75% of a sign’s revenue, whereas landowners in Louisville get around 15-20%.